On sheaves in finite group representations: Sheaves and group representations

 If $M$ is a $G$-set, one defines a presheaf $\frakF_M$ such that $\frakF_M(H\backslash G)=\Hom_G(H\backslash G, M)\cong M^H$.
 Then one can continue to verify it is a sheaf.
 Conversely, if $\frakF$ is a sheaf, $\frakF(1\backslash G)$ is naturally a $G$-set. \end{proof}

+\begin{remark} In \cite{Ar, MM, Mi}, the authors mainly dealt with (infinite) topological groups, continuous $G$-sets, and discrete $G$-modules.
+Their version applies to any topological group and to more general orbit categories containing a cofinal family of orbits. \end{remark}

 Let $\mathbf{B}G$ (not the classifying space $BG$) be the site of $\rSet{G}$ with the canonical topology.
 The above theorem is originally proved for $\mathbf{B}G$ \cite{Ar}, that is, $\Sh(\mathbf{B}G)\simeq\rSet{G}$.
 The present form is found in \cite[III.9]{MM}.
 In fact, the canonical topology restricts to the atomic topology on $\calO(G)$ (written as $\mathbf{S}(G)$ there).
 By the Comparison Lemma \cite[Appendix 4.3]{MM}, one has $\Sh(\mathbf{B}G)\simeq\Sh(\OG)$.
 Another way to understand this reduction is that $\rSet{G}$ is the \textit{additive extension} of $\calO(G)$, in the sense that every $G$-set is a disjoint union of objects of $\calO(G)$, up to isomorphism.
 Thus every presheaf (resp. sheaf) on $\rSet{G}$ restricts to a presheaf (resp. sheaf) on $\calO(G)$.
 While on the other hand, every presheaf (resp. sheaf) on $\calO(G)$ extends to a presheaf (resp. sheaf) on $\rSet{G}$.
-Note that by the axioms, we must have $\frakF(\emptyset)=\mathbf{1}$, the singleton set, for a sheaf on $\mathbf{B}G$.

-\begin{remark} In \cite{Ar, MM, Mi}, the authors mainly dealt with (infinite) topological groups, continuous $G$-sets, and discrete $G$-modules.
-We focus on finite groups, with discrete topology.
-Under the circumstance, every $G$-set is continuous and every $G$-module is discrete. \end{remark}

 We prefer to work with $\calO(G)$ because it is finite.
 The category of presheaves of $R$-modules is equivalent to the module category of $R\calO(G)$, the orbit category algebra \cite{AKO, Li1, We3}, which is finite-dimensional.
-The sheaf $\frakF_M$ is also called the \textit{fixed-point functor or (pre)sheaf} \cite{Sm}, which is a Mackey functor \cite{We1} and which is key to the Ronan-Smith theory, when $M$ is a finitely generated $RG$-module.
+The sheaf $\frakF_M$ is also called the \textit{fixed-point functor or (pre)sheaf}, which is a Mackey functor \cite{We1} and which is key to the Ronan-Smith theory \cite[Ch.
+10]{Sm}, when $M$ is a finitely generated $RG$-module.